-Your commitment to fostering an inclusive and respectful working and learning environment at the University of Oregon.
+Thank you for helping to foster an inclusive and respectful working and learning environment at the University of Oregon.
 Again, if you have question or concerns, please contact these resources.